whosonfirst/go-whosonfirst-temporal/README.md

 # go-whosonfirst-temporal

-A Go package for converting `year-month-day` expressions to and from 8-byte integers following the model of the CIDOC‐CRM Temporal representation specification.
+A Go package for converting `year-month-day` expressions to and from 8-byte integers modeled after the model of the CIDOC‐CRM Temporal representation specification.

 ## Caveats

 This package is under active development.
 It is incomplete and probably still has bugs.
 Among other things:

-* It does not handle BCE yet
+* It is not the CIDOC‐CRM Temporal specification – specifically the numeric representations of dates are _not_ the same
-* It does not handle period "expressions" yet
+* It does not handle period "expressions" or any of signifiers yet
-* It does not handle years before 1000 yet _because Go's date parser appears to be built on top of MADNESS..._
+* It does not handle years greater than 9999 (or less than -9999) yet _because Go's date parser appears to be built on top of MADNESS..._
 * It does not implement temporal operators yet
-* Oh yeah, I am not entirely convinced I have the math working correctly - gentle cluebats are welcomed

 It does not implement complete CIDOC-CRM (textual) temporal expressions nor will it.
 Currently there are a handful of `NewThingFromString` functions which allow for simple `YYYY-MM-DD BCE?` strings but these will probably be replaced or at least superseded by equivalent functions that hide more complex string parsing from this package.
 We'll see.